Valaa-Technologies/valaa-vault/docs/SECURITY.md

 this is possible only if there is a jointly trusted third party which maintains a list of "truth signatures".
-Maybe this third party is some global block-chain which contains "most recent validated and authorized truth hashes of all the world's partitions" (I think I got quite far before breaking my promise of no-blockchain...).
+Maybe this third party is some global block-chain which contains "most recent validated and authorized truth hashes of all the world's partitions".

 If there is no third party and no event signing then these behaviors become social behaviors: the gateway must again solely trust the authority.

-I won't even start with `crossPartitionTransctions` here.

 Finally, when taken together and looking at a particular set of behaviors requested of a partition the combinations will get even more